techlauncher-mlai-edge-physics/CFlowSim/README.md

 ## License

-Distributed under the _placeholder_ License.
+Distributed under the BSD-3 Clause License.
 See `LICENSE` for more information.